 Who Should Attend?

-Natural resource professionals, floodplain managers, graduate students, watershed group members, and Conservation District managers interested in restoration and natural resource management.
+Natural resource professionals, floodplain managers, local officials, graduate students, attorneys, watershed group members and Conservation District managers.

 Rich McEldowney, RESPEC Consulting & Services